piapip/microservice/README.md

 # Lesson 14: gRPC Client Connections

 Using enum in protos.
-In many cases, we only take a handful of options as input, e.g: There're only so many currencies type out there in the world, so we won't accept any kind of string as inputs.\
+In many cases, we only take a handful of options as input, e.g: There're only so many currencies type out there in the world, so we won't accept any kind of string as inputs. <br />

-In this lesson, we'll try to call api in ./currency from ./product-api. \
+In this lesson, we'll try to call api in ./currency from ./product-api. <br />
 In order to do that, we will need to construct a client that allow us to call the currency server.
 What we kinda need to do is to use that proto file and use the client that it generated for us.
-The currency client in gRPC is generated in the file currency_grpc.pb.go (in the tutorial video, it's in the currency.pb.go).\
+The currency client in gRPC is generated in the file currency_grpc.pb.go (in the tutorial video, it's in the currency.pb.go). <br />
 It's literally `type CurrencyClient interface {...}` and it has the method NewCurrencyClient right below for us to create a client server.

 To create a client from grcp generated file, We'll need to initiate to a particular service, gRPC ClientConnection interface, then pass it to the New...Client(), the way we create connect in gRPC is kinda the exact way we create connection using "net".